SpagoBILabs/SpagoBI/doc/user/NGSI/README.md

 Document Definition
 -------------------
 A *Document* in SpagoBI environment permits to use the DataSet previous created to make reports, statistics, visualization of data etc..
 In the following example we create a Document of type *Console* because is strictly related to Rest NGSI DataSet.
 With this type of Document you can see the notifications of Context Elements changes from OCB in real time.
-So, start to create a Document clickin on folder icon at homepage:
+So, start to create a Document clicking on folder icon at homepage:

 ![](media/5.1 Document Creation.png)